techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 #### *Eerste spoor*: Reintegrate into current company

 The *Eerste spoor* (roughly, 'first track') way of exiting a long-term illness trajectory involves reintegrating into the company where you're currently working. *Eerste spoor* generally assumes a non-terminal disability, which could either be temporary or permanent.
-It can include any of the following:
+Examples of re-integrating through *eerste spoor* include:

 | Situation | Comment |
 | -- | -- |